jasonaden/angular/docs/TRIAGE_AND_LABELS.md

 PRs also have additional label categories that should be used to signal their state.

-Every triaged PR must have a `pr_action` label assigned to it:
+The default action for any PR is that it will be merged once it goes green.
+This doesn't require any special labeling as it's the default case.

-* `PR action: review` - work is complete and comment is needed from the reviewers.
+PRs can also have labels assigned to them indicating specific actions to take:

 * `PR action: cleanup` - more work is needed from the author.
 * `PR action: discuss` - discussion is needed, to be led by the author.
-* `PR action: merge` - the PR author is ready for the changes to be merged by the caretaker as soon as the PR is green (or merge-assistance label is applied and caretaker has deemed it acceptable manually).
-In other words, this label indicates to "auto submit when ready".
+* `PR action: merge-assistance` - the PR author is ready for the changes to be merged by the caretaker, but there is some reason the PR won't go green.

 In addition, PRs can have the following states: